Simcard12/Recipify/README.md

 # **Recipify**

-**Recipify** is a receipt data extraction system designed to process receipt images and extract key details such as vendor name, total amount, items, and date/time.
-The project leverages **YOLOv5** for object detection and **Tesseract OCR** for text recognition, combining the two to handle receipts of varying formats.
+**Recipify** is a powerful receipt data extraction tool that combines **YOLO11** for object detection and **Tesseract OCR** for text recognition.
+It automatically extracts key information from receipt images, such as vendor names, total amounts, items, and dates, to help you keep track of your expenses.

 ---

 ## **Features**
-- **Image Preprocessing**: Enhances receipt images for improved OCR accuracy.
+- **YOLO11 Object Detection**: Detects receipt elements like shop names, total amounts, dates, and items.
-- **Object Detection**: Uses YOLOv5 to detect receipt elements such as the shop name, total, items, and date/time.
+- **Tesseract OCR**: Extracts textual data from the receipt images.
-- **Text Recognition**: Extracts text from receipts using Tesseract OCR.
+- **Advanced Preprocessing**: Enhances image quality for better OCR and object detection.
-- **Receipt Classification**: Automatically classifies receipts into predefined types (e.g., Walmart, Cafeteria).
+- **Dataset Conversion**: Converts annotated receipt datasets into YOLO format for training.
-- **Data Parsing**: Parses and organizes extracted information into structured data.
+- **CLI Support**: Easy-to-use command-line interface for running the demo.

 ---